locktopus-project/locktopus-website/docs/overview.md

 # Overview

-## What is Locktopus?

-Locktopus is a service for managing locks written in Go.
+Locktopus is a piece of software for managing locks written in Go.

 ## What problem does it solve?

-In a distributed system there _always_ is a need to coordinate access to resources.
-Without such, multiple processes may access the same resources at the same time (data race).
-This may lead to deadlocks, lost updates and consistency violations. **Locktopus** is a service that addresses this problem by serializing clients' access to resources.
+Quite often in a backend application, multiple processes access the same data at the same time.
+This is called a race condition, and it is just a natural state of the things in the World.
+But in software, they may lead to deadlocks, lost updates, consistency violations, etc. **Locktopus** addresses this problem by serializing access to resources.

 ## Features